-In accordance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, the Boy Scouts of America Equal Access Act and applicable state law, BASIS does not discriminate on the basis of actual or perceived race, color, religion, national origin, sex, age, disability, gender identity or expression, or any other classification protected by law in any of its business activities, including its educational programs and activities which comply fully with the requirements of state and federal law and Title IX.
-The following person has been designated to handle inquiries regarding BASIS' non-discrimination policies: Beverly Traver, Compliance & Equity Investigator, 7975 N. Hayden Road, Suite B202, Scottsdale, AZ 85258, beverly.traver@basised.com.
+In accordance with Title VI of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, the Age Discrimination Act of 1975, Title II of the Americans with Disabilities Act of 1990, the Boy Scouts of America Equal Access Act and applicable state law, BASIS does not discriminate on the basis of any classification protected by law in any of its business activities, including its educational programs and activities which comply fully with the requirements of state and federal law and Title IX.
+The following person has been designated to handle inquiries regarding BASIS' non-discrimination policies: Beverly Traver, Director of Policy Compliance and Investigations, 7975 N. Hayden Road, Suite B202, Scottsdale, AZ 85258, beverly,traver@basised.com.

-As used in this policy, the term "BASIS" refers to: BASIS Educational Group, LLC, BASIS Charter Schools, Inc., BDC, A Public School, Inc., BBR Schools, Inc., and all affiliated entities.
+As used in this policy, the term "BASIS" refers to: BASIS Educational Group, LLC, BASIS Charter Schools, Inc., BDC, A Public Charter School, Inc., BBR Schools, Inc., and all affiliated entities.